samitkumarpatel/kafka/README.md

 </details>

 <details>
-<summary>Example of schema-registry with  apache/kafka-native OR confluentinc/cp-kafka & confluentinc/cp-schema-registry.</summary>
+<summary>Example of "schema-registry" with  "apache/kafka-native" OR "confluentinc/cp-kafka" & "confluentinc/cp-schema-registry".</summary>

 > To learn more about `confluentinc/cp-schema-registry` , follow [this guide](https://github.com/confluentinc/schema-registry)